getkirby-solutions/gitignore/README.md

 # gitignore

-Gitignore example for kirby.
-It also works for multisite.
+Gitignore example file for kirby.
+It also works for multisite setup.